 Our body regulates its own temperature in the evening when we are resting.
-The internal clock ensures that the body temperature drops slowly before sleep and we use the production of the sleep hormone melatonin, among other things, to anticipate sleep and that prepare to fall asleep.
+The internal clock ensures that the body temperature drops slowly before sleep and that we prepare for sleep and falling asleep by producing the sleep hormone melatonin, among other things.
 Body temperature then continues to drop during the night, reaching its lowest point between 2 and 3 a.m. before slowly rising again in the morning.

 The generally recommended ambient temperature for a restful sleep is between 16 and 18 degrees Celsius.
-In summer, when outside temperatures exceed 30 degrees during the day, it is difficult to maintain a comfortable sleeping climate without air conditioning, especially in small bedrooms or attic apartments.
-The result: the body cannot lower its own temperature, we sweat and consequently find it difficult to rest.
+In summer, when outside temperatures are above 30 degrees during the day, it is difficult to maintain a comfortable sleeping climate without air conditioning, especially in small bedrooms or attic apartments.
+The result: the body cannot lower its own temperature, we sweat and as a result find it difficult to rest.

 #1 DAY: Protect bedroom from heat

 Oppressive heat in the bedroom is not only caused by hot air, but also by sunlight that shines through the windows during the day, heating up the room and making it difficult to cool the room at night.
 Therefore, make sure that your bedroom windows and doors are closed all day and that the room is kept dark with roller shutters or thick curtains.